 olp catalog show hrn:here:data:::catalog-1 --json | olp catalog update hrn:here:data:::catalog-2 --config -

 The OLP CLI's default output is optimized for human readability.
-All commands report a
+Such exit codes are used:

 All commands provide a

 --quiet flag that allows reducing the output to essential values only with no additional information.

 Commands that display output in the console provide a

 --json flag.
 Depending on the command, this flag shows more additional information in the output in the JSON format.
 You can also parse JSON output with a script.

 Alternatively, you can set the

 quiet to choose the output format.
 However, the flags have a higher priority than the environment variable.

 To disable a previously set output format, set